Track Invoices From Request to Receipt.

 What finance teams actually need is near real-time status updates – not a faster version of the same delayed import.
 Each is a data problem, not a software problem.
 That is the gap automated payment reconciliation built on live bank data was designed to close.

-What Is an Open Banking Invoice Tracker?
+What Is the Finexer OB Invoice Tracker?

-The rails are proven at scale: Open Banking in the UK reached 17.94 million user connections and processed 37.46 million payments in March 2026, with 2.54 billion API calls ( Open Banking Limited ).
+The rails are proven at scale: Open Banking in the UK reached 17.94 million user connections and processed 37.46 million payments in March 2026, with 2.54 billion API calls (Open Banking Limited).

 Seven steps, with a clear division of labour: the infrastructure supplies the data and payment rails, the platform owns the workflow.